UTAH PROMOTING INTEROPERABILITY (PI) PROGRAM (FORMERLY KNOWN AS EHR INCENTIVE PROGRAM)

 Electronic Health Record (EHR) Meaningful Use Incentive Payments

-Utah Medicaid is participating in the Medicaid Promoting Interoperability Payment Program (formerly known as the EHR Incentive Program).
-This program is supported through the Centers for Medicare and Medicaid Services and the Office of the National Coordinator for Health Information Technology, as part of the American Recovery and Reinvestment Act of 2009.
+Utah Medicaid participated in the Medicaid Promoting Interoperability Payment Program (formerly known as the EHR Incentive Program).
+This program was supported through the Centers for Medicare and Medicaid Services and the Office of the National Coordinator for Health Information Technology, as part of the American Recovery and Reinvestment Act of 2009.
+As of 12/31/2021, the Medicaid Promoting Interoperability Program has sunset and will no longer accept or process Promoting Interoperability attestations or payments.

 Details regarding the program are available in the State Medicaid Health Information Technology Plan (SMHP).
-This document explains how Utah makes EHR incentive payments to eligible Medicaid providers and hospitals as they adopt, implement, upgrade, or demonstrate meaningful use of certified EHR technology.
+This document explains how Utah made EHR incentive payments to eligible Medicaid providers and hospitals as they adopted, implemented, upgraded, or demonstrated meaningful use of certified EHR technology.

 Achieving these goals will improve health outcomes, facilitate access, simplify care, and reduce the costs of healthcare nationwide.